Vertex/CRISPR's gene editing therapy cost effective at $1.9 million - pricing review group

 Novartis AG NOVN.S, Sangamo Therapeutics SGMO.O and CRISPR Therapeutics CRSP.O and Vertex Pharmaceuticals VRTX.O are some of the drugmakers working on a gene therapy for SCD.

-(Reporting by Manas Mishra, Raghav Mahobe and Sriparna Roy in Bengaluru; Editing by Shinjini Ganguli and Sonali Paul)
+(Reporting by Manas Mishra, Raghav Mahobe and Sriparna Roy in Bengaluru; Editing by Shinjini Ganguli, Sonali Paul and Krishna Chandra Eluri)

 ((Manas.Mishra@thomsonreuters.com; www.twitter.com/Manaswrites15;))